nhsconnect/CareConnectAPI/pages/explore/restfulapis_workflow_flag.md

 Search for all flag (alert) resources for a patient.
 Fetches a bundle of all `Flag` resources for the specified patient.

-{% include custom/moscow.html content="[Flag](https://www.hl7.org/fhir/DSTU2/flag.html#search)" %}
+{% include custom/search.parameters.html resource="Flag"     link="https://www.hl7.org/fhir/DSTU2/flag.html#search" %}

-Provider systems MAY implement the following search parameters (unless indicated with a SHALL):

 | Name | Type | Description | SHALL | Path |
 |------|------|-------------|-------|------|